markdalgleish/reconomise/README.md

 Then add your Sensis API Key:
 - Copy `server-config-example.js` and rename it to `server-config.js`
-- Replace the placeholder key with your API key.
+- Replace the Sensis placeholder API key with your own API key.
 Ask me if you don't have one :)
-- Add the MongoDB username and password.
-Again, ask me if you need it :)
+- Modify the MongoDB connection string if the default is incorrect.

 Run the server: